 Making Australian van-life home and finding peace

 Nothing.
-Nothing is what I had, and yet it was what I searched for most.
-Vast emptiness was my dream, and the land- Outback Australia- was now my home.
+Nothing is what I had, and yet ‘nothing-ness’ was what I searched for most.
+I had dreamed of empty space, and had decided that the land of vast open plains- Outback Australia- had to become my home.

 ‘Home’.
 My suburb was a sparkling speck on the glowing orange horizon.
 The window was down and my feet dangled in the humid Queensland breeze as we drove as far as we could away from everything we knew.
 The first few days were tormenting, traces of humans stalked us at every camp we made.
 From the low hum of ACDC blasting from a shitty ute across the fields in which we pitched, to ciggie stubs and XXXX cans littered on the croc riddled river bed.
 We needed to go further, we needed to find Australia- the land, the wilderness, and the outback.